22nd Kargil Vijay Diwas 2021: 7 Amazing facts about Kargil War

 7 amazing facts about Kargil Vijay Diwas

-1. Kargil war took place in the Kargil-Drass sector Ladakh of Jammu and Kashmir.
+1. Kargil war took place in the Kargil District of Jammu and Kashmir, along the Line of Control (LoC).
 Pakistan's army sent its soldiers in the name of intruders in the winters to take over the area.
 Their main objective was to cut the connections between Ladakh and Kashmir and to create tensions at the Indian border.
 Let us tell you that the intruders at that time were on the top whereas the Indians were on the downhill and so it was easy for them to attack.
 Finally, the war broke out between the two sides.
 Pakistani soldiers crossed the Line of Control that is LOC and entered the India-controlled area.

-Do you know that the Kargil was the part of Baltistan district of Ladakh before the partition of India 1947 and was separated by the LOC after the first Kashmir War (1947-1948).
+Do you know that the Kargil was part of the Baltistan district of Ladakh before the partition of India in 1947 and was separated by the LOC after the First Kashmir War (1947-1948)?

-Let us tell you that in 1971 that is before Kargil War, India and Pakistan had fought a war which had led to the formation of a separate country i.e. Bangladesh.
+Let us tell you that in 1971 that is before Kargil War, India and Pakistan had fought a war that had led to the formation of a separate country i.e. Bangladesh.

 3. Do you know the scenario before the Kargil War?
-In 1998-1999 during the winters, Pakistani Army secretly started training and sending troops near Kargil to dominate the region with the goal of claiming Siachen Glacier.
-Further, Pakistan Army exclaimed that they were not the Pakistani soldiers but the Mujahidin.
-Actually Pakistan wanted international attention on the dispute so that a pressure could be generated on the Indian army to withdraw its army from the Siachen Glacier region and force India to negotiate for the Kashmir dispute.
+In 1998-1999 during the winters, the Pakistani Army secretly started training and sending troops near Kargil to dominate the region with the goal of claiming Siachen Glacier.
+Further, Pakistan Army exclaimed that they were not the Pakistani soldiers but the Mujahideen.
+Actually, Pakistan wanted international attention on the dispute so that pressure could be generated on the Indian army to withdraw its army from the Siachen Glacier region and force India to negotiate for the Kashmir dispute.

 Kargil war had been the one where a war was fought between two nuclear states.

 7. A large number of rockets and bombs were used in this war.
-About two lakh fifty thousand bombs were fired.
-At the same time, more than 300 mortars, cannons and rockets were also used to fire 5,000 bombs.
-A round fire was fired every minute in every 17 days of the battle.
+About two lakh fifty thousand shells, bombs, and rockets were fired.
+Approximately 5,000 artillery shells, mortar bombs, and rockets were fired daily from 300 guns, mortars, and MBRLs while 9,000 shells were fired the day Tiger Hill was regained.
 It is said that this was the only war after World War II in which such a large number of bombardments were carried out on the enemy army.
 Finally, India won a determined victory.

 It would not be wrong to say that the War is never good.
 This causes a major loss on both sides, thousands of soldiers get martyred.
-India is a peace loving country which does not believe in war.
-Indian army always safeguards the nation from alien forces, sacrifice for the Motherland and make us proud.
+India is a peace-loving country that does not believe in war.
+Indian army always safeguards the nation from alien forces, sacrifice for the Motherland, and make us proud.

 “Quartered in snow, silent to remain.
 When the bugle calls, they shall rise and march again.” – The scroll of honour at the Siachen base camp